 From the car view…

-…it simply looked as if we were in the middle of large grasslands, cornfields, and historic farm houses.
+The view simply looked as if we were in the middle of large grasslands, cornfields, and historic farm houses.
 It would appear that this area looked a bit swampy, and was unsuitable for farming.
 But there is a network of canals that assist in this crop and originate from the Po river.

 The province of Novara is surrounded by an unspoiled landscape (along with Vercelli and Pavia) where they have the world’s most advanced rice cultivation sites.
 It’s amazing to learn that there are 13 popular rice varieties.